utopia-rise/godot-kotlin-jvm/docs/src/doc/user-guide/exporting.md

 In order to build for graalvm, follow `GraalVM native-image` section in [advanced user guide](./advanced/graal-vm-native-image.md).

-The `main.jar` and `godot-bootstrap.jar` are compiled into a single `usercode` shared library is copied into `pck` during the export process.
+The `usercode.jar` and `godot-bootstrap.jar` are compiled into a single `usercode` shared library is copied into `pck` during the export process.
 Similar to the regular export versions, the `usercode` shared library is copied to the `user://` dir.
 Don't forget to delete it when creating an uninstaller.

 On desktop platform default export is inferred by the `godot_kotin_configuration.json` file.
 You still can export for `jvm` and `native-image`, by adding feature `export-all-jvm`.
 In this case, the default JVM started by engine is the one from `godot_kotin_configuration.json` and can be overridden by command line.